johncrawley/vad/README.md

 ## Configuration:
- - copy the following files into your extension's /public directory
+ - copy the following files into your extension's 'public' directory
   - ort-wasm-simd-threaded.mjs (available from the onnx-runtime package)
   - vad.worklet.bundle.min.js (available from this package's /dist directory)
   - silero_vad.onnx to the /public (available from this package's root directory)

- - you must specify the worklet URL when creating the MicVAD object, which should point to the /public directory
+ - you must specify the worklet URL when creating the MicVAD object, which should point to the worklet bundle file in the public directory
- - you must specify the 'ort' configuration that points the wasm path to your /public directory
+ - you must specify the 'ort' configuration that points to your public directory

 ## Quick start: